A STRUCTURED MARKET-BASED SELLING STRATEGY FOR INVESTING WELL WITH MINIMAL EFFORT

 Every time you sell or have new additional savings, put the cash in a low-risk fixed income investment and await another substantial market drop before buying (e.g., you can use the structured strategy for buying investments if desired: https://brighterdayslifecoaching.com/a-structured-market-based-buying-strategy-for-investing-well-with-minimal-effort/).
 The low-risk fixed income investments to potentially buy include a highly-rated 2-10 year bond, 2-10 year CD, low-cost bond ETF (IEF and AGG are two examples), or money market fund (if the yield on the money market fund is similar then all cash should go there but if the yield is substantially higher for bonds, CDs, or bond ETFs then consider placing at least some of the cash there).
 Note: No more than 50% of your overall investment account should be invested in bonds, CDs, and bond ETFs.

 The above process offers a notional, structured strategy for selling investments.
 However, for a more complete process, you will also need a structured strategy for buying investments.
-This is discussed in the following post: https://brighterdayslifecoaching.com/wp-admin/post.php?post=22935&action=edit.
+This is discussed in the following post: https://brighterdayslifecoaching.com/a-structured-market-based-buying-strategy-for-investing-well-with-minimal-effort/.
 By alternating between the sell strategy and the buy strategy to approximate potential sell and buy points (based on your investment risk category in coordination with overall stock market indicators when appropriate) and promptly acting on these, you are likely to achieve your long-term investment goals more quickly and create a brighter future for yourself and others in your life.
+However, as stated previously, most investors do much better by buying and remaining invested in the stock market rather than being sellers except on the rarest of occasions.

 You can learn about all of my investing techniques via my “Invest Like a Pro in 10 Minutes a Day!” series of 4 books where you can learn the “end to end” process to investing: https://brighterdayslifecoaching.com/published-books-and-life-coaching-services/.